-For those with a 'MUST' score of two or more refer to a local dietitian, Nutritional Support Team or according to local policy.4 They should be offered fortified food advice and prescribed ONS whilst they are waiting to be seen or unless otherwise instructed in any local policy.
-See guidance regarding patients at risk of re-feeding syndrome.
+For those with a 'MUST' score of two or more, refer to a local dietitian, Nutritional Support Team or other service according to local policy.4 They should be offered fortified food advice and only prescribed ONS whilst they are waiting to be seen if that is what local guidance advises.
+See guidance regarding patients at risk of re-feeding syndrome (see below).